lewisc402/react-babel-webpack-boilerplate/README.md

-This boilerplate is cloned from  [ruanyf/react-babel-webpack-boilerplate](ruanyf/react-babel-webpack-boilerplate) remove the .jshint configure.
+This boilerplate is cloned from  [ruanyf/react-babel-webpack-boilerplate](ruanyf/react-babel-webpack-boilerplate)
+but removed the .jshint configure.

 MIT